janet-lang/janet/CONTRIBUTING.md

 * Include a good description of the problem that is being solved
 * Include descriptions of potential solutions if you have some in mind.
-* Add the appropriate tags to the issue.
-For new features, add the `enhancement` tag.